MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

 In this article, you learn how to ingest blobs from your storage account into Azure Data Explorer using an Event Grid data connection.
 You'll create an Event Grid data connection that sets an [Azure Event Grid](/azure/event-grid/overview) subscription.
 The Event Grid subscription routes events from your storage account to Azure Data Explorer via an Azure Event Hub.
 Then you'll see an example of the data flow throughout the system.

 For general information about ingesting into Azure Data Explorer from Event Grid, see [Connect to Event Grid](ingest-data-event-grid-overview.md).
-To manually create resources in the Azure portal, see [Portal - manually create resources](ingest-data-event-grid-manual.md).
+To create resources manually in the Azure portal, see [Portal - create resources manually](ingest-data-event-grid-manual.md).

 ## Prerequisites